simongriggdotinfo

 Six months after it's recording, the (self) important UK mag, NME reviewed the record, snidely stating that it sounded four months out of date.
 We had to smile.

-The A side was a bit of cold war apocalyptica written by Billy Planet, whilst the B side was inspired by the airforce uniform, complete with badges, I'd borrowed from my father, and was a Buster write.
+The A side - a bit of cold war apocalyptica - was written by Billy Planet, whilst the B side was inspired by the airforce uniform, complete with badges, I'd borrowed from my father, and was a Buster write.

-The video of Megaton, long forgotten by all concerned, can be seen here.
+The video of Megaton, long forgotten by all concerned, can now be seen here.

 The Reps Oct 77